Andrei Rublev – Russian icon painter

 Andrei Rublev was the most famous and revered master of the Moscow school of icon painting, book and monumental painting of the XV century.
 He was canonized by the Russian Orthodox Church.
 His art is the pride of the Russian people.

 His creativity was formed on the basis of the artistic traditions of the Moscow principality.
 The first mention in the annals appeared only in 1405 – Theophanes the Greek, Prokhor elder-monk and Andrei Rublev painted the Annunciation Cathedral in the Moscow Kremlin.
 For the second time Andrei was mentioned in 1408, when he together with Daniil Cherny painted the Assumption Cathedral in Vladimir.
+Art critics suggest that already in his youth Rublev had experience of Slavic art icon painting.
+Today thousands of people from all over the world come to Vladimir to visit the Assumption Cathedral and see the unforgettable frescoes created in 1408.

 In 1425-27 Rublev together with Daniil Cherny and other masters painted the Holy Trinity Cathedral of the Holy Trinity St. Sergius Monastery.
+Rublev’s icons are filled with tranquility, clarity and harmony.

 It is believed that Rublev helped to decorate the Nativity Cathedral in the Savvino-Storozhevsky Monastery near Zvenigorod.
 The few fragments of the altar partitioning that have come down to us recall his style.